 There are no specific circumstances under which the timetable can be shortened.
 However, straightforward cases, such as those filed under the Simplified Form, and where there are no observations from third interested parties, are likely to be cleared by the PCA before the Phase I deadline expires.

-c) In the case of the creation of a joint venture: by the persons or undertakings that will exercise joint control over the relevant entity;
+c) In the case of the creation of a joint venture: the persons or undertakings that will exercise joint control over the relevant entity;

-d) In the case of an acquisition of joint control: by the persons or undertakings that will exercise the joint control.
+d) In the case of an acquisition of joint control: the persons or undertakings that will exercise the joint control.

 Joint notifications must be submitted by a common authorized representative.

 What information is required in the filing form?

 In essence, the notification form requires the provision of information on: the identification of the parties; details of the transaction; control structure; relevant market definition; possible related markets; supply and demand structure of the relevant and related markets; suppliers and customers; and on any ancillary restraints.
 The submission of certain information may be waived by the PCA, particularly in the context of pre-notification contacts.

 In the case of concentrations that do not pose significant impediments to competition, the notification may be submitted in a simplified form, although this must be subject to the PCA’s validation.
 In this case, the level of detail of the information required is much less, thus reducing costs and time in the search for information.

 The criteria for the use of the simplified form are the following: